Read time: 10 minutes

 - The patient fills in a form on that landing page

-Here, the lead’s attribution channel is email, the source was your PMS patient list, the medium was email, and they were captured at that specific landing page’s URL.
+Here, the lead’s attribution channel was email, the source was your PMS patient list, the medium was email, and they were captured at that specific landing page’s URL.

 Get started today

-So now you know how DenGro’s lead attribution works and how to tag campaigns for more accurate lead tracking and reporting.
+So now you know how DenGro’s Lead Attribution works and how to tag campaigns for more accurate lead tracking and reporting.
 We hope you found this guide useful.
 If you have more questions, please contact firstname.lastname@example.org or open a chat window in the bottom right-hand corner to ask a question now.

 Campaign URL builder: https://ga-dev-tools.appspot.com/campaign-url-builder/